BasedKensho/Valhalla-v2.5/README.md

-# Valhalla-v2.5
+# valhalla-2.0
-Version 2.5 of the Valhalla Website
+Website for Valhalla 2.0